 Neighbourhood focus: why I love living in KelvindalePosted on 18th July 2019 in News

-In this blog, we hear more about Kelvindale and why it is that one of our co-founders Barry loves living here so much.
+In this blog, we hear more about why it is that one of our co-founders Barry loves living in Kelvindale so much.
 We gave him some quickfire questions – follow these and learn more about the neighbourhood, including hidden gems and the best way to spend a lazy Sunday.

-Barry, you’ve lived in Kelvindale for 4 years now.
+Barry, you’ve been living in Kelvindale for 4 years now.
 Tell us more!
 What’s the best thing to do with the kids?

 An easy one to start off!
 As a family, we love a stroll through Kelvindale to the community play park on Dorchester Avenue.